How to Get More Website Conversions

 One of these tools is Google Lighthouse.
 You can add it to your library of Chrome extensions to run reports on your website or a specific page’s overall performance.

-While the Lighthouse Report publishes 50+ key metrics for you and your web team to review, for conversion optimization we will want to start by focusing on your website’s performance; specifically, it’s speed, a key ranking factor for Google.
+While the Lighthouse Report publishes 50+ key metrics for you and your web team to review, for conversion rate optimization we will want to start by focusing on your website’s performance; specifically, its speed, a key ranking factor for Google.

 Can you tell me a product that isn’t popular for being “fast and easy to use”?
 Your website is a product, and it deserves the same amount of attention for delivering a positive customer experience as your product [Google feels the same way about its customers, i.e., the ones searching for faster websites].
-Without a positive experience, how can anyone expect positive conversion results?
+Without a positive experience, how can anyone expect positive website conversions?